Implementing Your Apprenticeship Program

 1. Follow the Program Outline for the training institution of your choice and use this information to create a structured training plan.

-2. Download the Journeyperson’s Guide to Apprentice Training.
+2. Download the Effective Journeyperson Apprentice Mentoring On-The-Job.
 It’s a handy tool to help you develop your training and monitoring plan.

 Both the employer-sponsor and apprentice need to register with the respective provincial or territorial apprenticeship authority.
 You will generally do this at the same time, and it’s important to do it as soon as possible to activate the apprenticeship.